 There is no such thing as a perfect person, and therefore, there is no such thing as a perfect business.
 A time will come when you make an error and someone calls you out about it.

-So, what happens when you do get one of these reviews?
+So, what's the trick to responding to reviews like this?
 First, take a deep breath.
 Then, own up to it.
 Respond publicly, right on the initial post, so that others who have seen the review also see that you’re taking the time to address it.

 Don’t try to make excuses or turn it around on the customer; take ownership of your business’s mistakes.
 It’s likely that once the poster cools down and sees that you’re taking their complaint seriously, they’ll step back and realize that we’re all only human and that you’re doing your best to make things right.